IBM/example-health-apis/ImportingAndManagingAnAPIFromzOSConnectInAPIConnect.md

 1. An IBM Cloud Account
 2. The API Connect Feature enabled on the IBM Could Account
-3. Access to the API description file (swagger.json) ass0ciated with the API or the URL and credentials to reach the API description document online.
+3. Access to the API description file (swagger.json) associated with the API or the URL and credentials to reach the API description document online.

 ## Background